bguiomar/Guio-s-Shelter/README.md

 );
 ```

-- Keep in mind that you will need another new table to linked in with the images you want to upload when you submit the animalcard:
+- animalcardImages we use to upload images when you submit the animalcard.
+We link both of them, using "foreing key...":

 ```JavaScript
 CREATE TABLE animalcardImages(